PoweredBySAM/RootDocs/README.md

 <details>
 <summary><b>What programming languages do the Root® coding robots teach?</b></summary>

-Root® coding robots are controlled by the companion learn-to-code iRobot Coding apps, which feature both an easy-to-learn block coding language and Python.
+Root® coding robots are controlled by the companion learn-to-code SAM Root apps, which feature both an easy-to-learn block coding language and Python.
-The iRobot Coding app is available for free across [Web](https://code.irobot.com/), [iOS](https://apps.apple.com/app/id1524652548), and [Android](https://play.google.com/store/apps/details?id=com.rootrobotics.rootcoding) devices.
+The SAM Root app is available for free across [Web](https://root.samlabs.com/), [iOS](https://apps.apple.com/app/id1524652548), and [Android](https://play.google.com/store/apps/details?id=com.rootrobotics.rootcoding) devices.
 It teaches key skills by separating learning to code into three (3) progressive Learning Levels.
 These Learning Levels are designed to scaffold how students learn to code by catering to any coding ability, from pre-readers to advanced users:
 - **Learning Level 1** uses drag-and-drop, graphical blocks to teach sequencing and the fundamental logic skills.